Juscelino Kubitschek: Economy and major works

-Although his main project was to develop the national industry, it was with the "Goals plan", launched in 1956, that there was a greater opening of the national economy for foreign investment.
+Although his main project was to develop national industry, it was with the "Goals plan", launched in 1956, that there was a greater opening of the national economy for foreign investment.
 He made all imported machines and industrial equipment exempt from taxes, as well as to assist foreign capital.
 However, the exemption only applied if the foreign capital was associated with the national capital ("associated capital").
 To amplify the internal market, he developed a generous credit policy.

 He promoted the development of the automobile industry, naval industry, heavy industry and the construction of hydroelectric power stations.
 With the exception of the hydroelectric industry, Juscelino practically created an economy without state-owned companies.
 He also had a very progressive agenda proposed for Education; however, that was never carried out.

 Kubitschek cared a great deal about the construction of transregional roads.
 He was criticised for focusing only in road construction and putting aside the railways, a decision still controversial today.
-The construction of the roads helped the integration of the Amazon region, together with the construction of Brasilia.
+The construction of the roads helped the integration of the Amazon region, together with the construction of Brasília.

 In the short term the economy boomed, with a stronger industry under his leadership.
 More dependent on energy resources, Brazil became one of the countries most affected by the oil crises of 1973 and 1979.
 Having to import over 80% of its consumption, the quadrupling of oil prices greatly contributed to Brazil's debts and spiralling inflation, for which his administration was directly blamed by the critics as a result.
 In fact, the economy continued to suffer well into the 1980s as Brazil's industries became less and less competitive in the global market.

 By the end of his term, the foreign debt had grown from 87 million dollars to 297 million dollars.
 Inflation and wealth inequality had grown larger, with rural-zone strikes that spread to the urban areas.
 However, the minimum wage from that time is still considered the highest at any moment in Brazilian history.
 He also initially sought a loan from International Monetary Fund, but backed out of the negotiations.

 Kubitschek ended his time in office with a growth of 80% in industrial production but with an inflation rate of 43%.